sanilkatula/GotchuGaucho/README.md

 - **User Profiles**: Customizable profiles for hosts and attendees to enhance social interaction.
 - **Ratings & Reviews**: Share and read experiences to ensure quality and safety.
 - **Real-time Chat**: Communicate directly with hosts and other attendees.
-- **Mobile Responsive Design**: Access GotchuGaucho anytime, anywhere, on any device.
+- **Mobile Responsive Design**: Access PARTYBOOK anytime, anywhere, on any device.

 ## Getting Started

-To get started with GotchuGaucho, follow these steps:
+To get started with PARTYBOOK, follow these steps:

 1. **Clone the Repository**:
 2. **Navigate to the Project Directory**: